Mountain Fork Mylo -photo courtesy of his owners!

 How long does the socialization period take for kittens?

-Our kittens are handled from birth until they leave us for their forever homes, from 10-12 weeks of age.
+Our kittens are handled from birth until they leave us for their forever homes, at 10-12 weeks of age.
 The reason why some breeders do not allow their kittens to leave until 12 weeks of age is not due to socialization.
-It is because this is the minimum age a vet performs a spay or neuter.
+It is because this is the minimum age a vet will performs a spay/neuter.
+Most vets will not sterilize a purebred kitten until 6 months of age.
 Some breeders will ensure their kittens have been "fixed" before leaving their cattery, therefore controlling their bloodlines and preventing a buyer from "backyard breeding".
-Since neutering the Maine Coon breed at an earlier age may result in stunted growth, Buyers agree to spay/neuter at 6-9 months of age as outlined in our Purchase Agreement.
-We feel this will benefit the cat above our interests.
+Many studies indicate that early neutering the Maine Coon breed, which is a S L O W to mature breed, can stunt a kittens' growth and cause other problems as well.
+Our priority is to our kittens, over our personal interest.
+Therefore, we do not spay/neuter before kittens leave us.
+Buyers agree to spay/neuter by/near 12 months of age as outlined in our Purchase Agreement.

 We guarantee our kittens have not been exposed to Feline Leukemia (FeLV) or Feline AIDS (FIV), are FeLV and FIV negative at the time of purchase and come with a limited 1 year Health Warranty.
 A 72 hr testing restriction applies when a kitten leaves our home and enters yours, in order for this warranty to be valid.
 We e-mail the Health Warranty/Purchase Agreement/Contract for Buyers to read prior to placing their PayPal deposit.